GautamGupta/bb-legacy-plugins/cnsor/trunk/readme.txt

 == Installation ==

-Unzip the files to your `/my-plugins/` or `/bb-plugins/` directory.
+* Unzip the files to your `/my-plugins/` or `/bb-plugins/` directory.

-== Configuration ==

-The plugin provides an admin interface for activating the filter and entering words to match.
+* Navigate to Plugins -> Censor Posts, check the Enable censor checkbox and click Update